Checkmk/checkmk/CONTRIBUTING.md

 ### Variables

+#### Typing

+Variables in Linux/UNIX shells are untyped.
+Attempts have been made to bring in some degree of typing via `typeset` and `declare`, but these are not portable solutions, so should be avoided.

+If you need a variable to be of a specific type, the best advice right now (that we're aware of) is to validate it before you use it.

+#### Scoping

 The family of Linux/UNIX shells use dynamic scoping, which can cause confusion and trouble.
 Fortunately, this gives us the freedom to practice a rudimentary form of static scoping, which helps to make things a little bit more robust.